-When you don’t speak up for what you need or want, you feel increasingly diminished and powerless.
-Other people see this, and they lose respect for you, take advantage of you, or simply ignore you.
+When you don't speak up for what you need or want, you feel increasingly diminished and powerless.
+Your spouse or partner sees this, and they may lose respect for you, take advantage of you, or simply ignore you.

 For those who feel intimidated or wildly uncomfortable speaking up for themselves, being assertive feels like jumping out of an airplane with no parachute.
 But with practice in small and manageable situations, you can teach yourself to become more assertive and self-empowered.

 We all need a little assertiveness training, and knowing how to become more assertive can be a huge benefit in your personal and professional lives.